Free people of color: Saint-Domingue

 By the late 18th century prior to the Haitian Revolution, Saint-Domingue was legally divided into three distinct groups: free whites (who were divided socially between the plantation-class grands blancs and the working-class petits blancs); freedmen (affranchis), and slaves.
-More than half of the affranchis were gens de couleur libres; others were considered freed black slaves.
+More than half of the affranchis were gens de couleur libres; others were considered freed black people.
 In addition, maroons (runaway slaves) were sometimes able to establish independent small communities and a kind of freedom in the mountains, along with remnants of Haiti's original Taino people.
 A large group of surviving Native Tainos also supported the Haitian Revolution; they were known as "indiens esclaves" which numbered about 5,000.
 In a 1780 census, there was also a group listed as "indiens sauvages", which Haitian historians believe were the native Arawak and Taino that were known to live in tiny reclusive mountain communities at this point.

 Jean-Jacques Dessalines, the first ruler of independent Haiti and a leader of the Revolution, talked about people whom he called "Rouges" (reds), or sometimes "Incas" in his letters.
 When they were spoken about in context of the war, he makes mention of cooperation between Africans and Natives in maroon communities that plotted against colonists on the southern peninsula.
 He also discusses "Incas among his men" showing him secret burial quarters in the Artibonite valley that could be used by rebels as shelter and storage.
 There were 3,000 known Native peoples (both "esclaves" and "sauvages") living in Haiti in the years before independence, according to a 1802 colonial census.

 Dessalines did not forget these people and their sacrifices against Spain and now, France.
 He named the Haitian army "the Incas", "the Army of the Sun" and eventually "the Indigenous Army" in honor of them.
 He also renamed the island "Haiti", its pre-Columbian name.

 When slavery was ended in the colony in 1793, by action of the French government following the French Revolution, there were approximately 28,000 anciens libres ("free before") in Saint-Domingue.
 The term was used to distinguish those who were already free, compared to those liberated by the general emancipation of 1793.
 About 16,000 of these anciens libres were gens de couleur libres.
 Another 12,000 were affranchis, black former slaves who had either purchased their freedom or had been given it by their masters for various reasons.